Shortfin mako shark

-Etymology
+Etymology and naming

 "Mako" comes from the Māori language, meaning either the shark or a shark tooth.
 Following the Māori language, "mako" in English is both singular and plural.
 The word may have originated in a dialectal variation, as it is similar to the common words for shark in a number of Polynesian languages—makō in the Kāi Tahu Māori dialect, mangō in other Māori dialects, mago in Samoan, ma'o in Tahitian, and mano in Hawaiian.
 The first written usage is in Lee and Kendall's Grammar and vocabulary of the language of New Zealand (1820), which simply states, "Máko; A certain fish".
 Richard Taylor's A leaf from the natural history of New Zealand (1848) is more elaborate: "Mako, the shark which has the tooth so highly prized by the Maoris".

-In 1809, Constantine Rafinesque gave the short-fin mako the scientific name Isurus oxyrinchus (isurus means "the same tail", oxyrinchus means "pointy snout").

-Evolution
+In 1809, Constantine Rafinesque gave the shortfin mako the scientific name Isurus oxyrinchus: the generic name Isurus is derived from a combination of the Ancient Greek words ἴσος (ísos), meaning "equal," and οὐρά (ourá), meaning "tail," in reference to the lobes of the caudal fin being of approximately equal length (in actuality the upper is slightly longer); and oxyrinchus from a combination of ὀξύς (oxýs), meaning "sharp" or "pointed," and ῥύγχος (rhýnchos), meaning nose," in reference to the animal's pointed snout.

+Taxonomy and evolution

+The shortfin mako shark is one of two extant species in the genus Isurus along with I. paucus, and one of five extant species in the family Lamnidae, along with the great white shark, the porbeagle, and the salmon shark.

+Fossil history

 Fossil teeth of the shortfin mako are known as far back as the Late Oligocene of Germany.
 Afterwards, they become more widespread in younger geologic formations throughout Europe, the United States, Japan, Chile, and Africa.
 Fossil teeth of the extinct species †Isurus desori (Agassiz, 1843) closely resemble those of I. oxyrinchus, and whether it is synonymous with I. oxyrinchus remains uncertain.